-The event is for ages 18 and up and registration is not required in advance.
+Copies of the books are available for checkout at the Information Desk of the library.
+The group is for ages 18 and up, and registration is not required in advance.

-Learn the art of Tai Chi with the Moore Public Library and its weekly classes.
+Learn the art of Tai Chi with the Moore Public Library in two sessions of its weekly free classes.
 The library will host a Beginner's Tai Chi class at 9 a.m. on Saturdays, and an Intermediate Tai Chi class that follows immediately after at 10 a.m.

-Classes are hosted in Room B and take place on each Saturday in November, on Nov.
-5, 12, 19 and 26.
+Classes are hosted in Room B and take place in December on Dec.
+3, 10, 17 and 31.

 Classes are led by certified instructor Chock Petchprom.
 The goal for the classes is to improve balance and coordination, reduce stress and anxiety, promote joint health and help participants develop and improve muscle strength.